Triangles in randomly perturbed graphs: Proof of the Stability Theorem

 Let $\cT_1$ be the set of triangles we found above to cover $V_0$ and keep the divisibility condition.
-We now update the regularity partition by deleting $W'$ from each $V_i$ for $i \in \cI$.
-From each cluster $V_i$ we have removed at most $2 \sqrt{\delta}n_0$ vertices and, additionally, we still have that for all cherries and matchings from $R'$ the number of vertices in the clusters together is divisible by three.
+We now update the regularity partition by deleting $V(\cT_1)$ from each $V_i$ for $i \in [t]$ and note that for all cherries and matchings from $R'$ the number of vertices in the clusters together is divisible by three.
+We recall that so far we removed at most $(2 \eps + \delta + 2\sqrt{\delta}) n_0$ vertices from each cluster, where the first (resp. second, third) term bounds the number of vertices removed for making each pair super-regular (resp. for a later application of Lemma~\ref{lem:tripartite2}, for covering $V_0$).

 \textbf{Balancing the partition.} Now the matching edges in $R'$ are already ready for an application of Lemma~\ref{lem:bipartite} and we will not modify the corresponding clusters anymore.
-However, before an application of Lemma~\ref{lem:tripartite2} to the cherries in $R'$, we need to ensure that the ratio between their size and the size of the center-cluster satisfies the hypotheses of the lemma.
+However, before an application of Lemma~\ref{lem:tripartite2} to the cherries in $R'$, we need to ensure that the ratio between their size and the size of the centre-cluster satisfies the hypotheses of the lemma.
 This is what we are going to do now.
 For $i \not\in \cI$ we denote by $W_i$ and $U_i$ the leaf-clusters of the cherry centred at $V_i$.
 Before covering the vertices of $V_0$, we had $|W_i| = |U_i| \le (1-\delta) |V_i|$ for $i \not\in \cI$, which still holds as we removed the same number of vertices from each cluster of a cherry.

 However we still need to guarantee the other inequality $|W_i|,|U_i| \ge (1-\delta_0) |V_i|$.
 For that, we find $2m$ triangles with two vertices in $V_i$, of which one half has the third vertex in $U_i$ and the other half in $W_i$, where $m$ is the smallest integer such that